Jorin-Liesse/Angry_Birds/README.md

 ### Controls

 - **Spacebar** or **Left Mouse Button**: Flap wings to fly.
+- **Escape**: To pause the game. -->

+## Usage

+### Playing the Game

+To play the game, follow these steps:

+1. Launch the game by double-clicking the executable file (`Angry_Birds.exe` for Windows).
+2. Once the game is launched, you will be presented with the main menu.
+3. Use the following controls to play the game:
+   - **Click and Drag**: Adjust the angle and power of your shot.
+   - **Release Mouse Button**: Launch the bird from the catapult.
+4. Aim the catapult to knock down structures.
+5. Complete each level by destroying all structures and earning three-star ratings.

+### Controls

+- **Click and Drag**: Adjust the angle and power of your shot.
+- **Release Mouse Button**: Launch the bird from the catapult.
 - **Escape**: To pause the game.

 ## Credits